d6chaub/automate_threat_intelligence/README.md

 This triggers the CI/CD pipeline for a controlled deployment to production.

-# As part of the deployment to azure functions, I need to append to the sys.path for imports,
+# As part of the deployment to azure functions, you need to append to the sys.path for imports,
-# and I also need to run poetry to generate the requirements.txt
+# and you may also need to run poetry to generate the requirements.txt